Brockenhurst: Middle Ages

 The Saxon period was brought to an end by the events of 1066.

 William the Conqueror created his Nova Foresta traditionally in 1079, a vast hunting area lying south and west of his capital at Winchester; it stretched south to the coast at Barton on Sea and west to what is now Bournemouth.
 In 1086, the Domesday Book recorded that there were four small Saxon manors in the Brockenhurst area, Mapleham, Hincelveslei, Brochelie and Broceste.
 Mapleham no longer exists, probably being subsumed within Brookley; the name Hincelveslei has become Hinchelsea which lies to the west of Brockenhurst.
 The third manor, Brochelie, gives the modern name, Brookley, which was granted a regular weekly market and an annual fair, lasting several days, in 1347.
 Brochelie had forest rights to graze sheep on the open forest, but only between Wilverley and what is now Rhinefield Road, this right is usually associated with religious houses and was probably attached to the medieval estate which Christchurch Priory held at Brookley.

-The manor house of Brochelie was situated on the plot now occupied by the Watersplash Hotel.
-The Watersplash Hotel closed in or about 2017 and now building work is going on to provide high quality apartments due to open in 2019.
+The manor house of Brochelie was situated on the plot formerly occupied by the Watersplash Hotel and now the Holmwood apartments built by Pegasus Homes and opened in 2019.
 Its manor itself extended over the lands on the western side of the A337 Lyndhurst-Lymington Road.

 The fourth Saxon manor of the area was Broceste which gives the village its name.
 It was the most important manor, being a grand-serjeanty held by providing accommodation for the King when hunting in the area.

 Royden to the south of Brockenhurst was a medieval grange belonging to Netley Abbey and was set up by a grant made by Henry III in 1253.

 St Nicholas' Church, at that time, was no more than an outlying chapel linked to Twynham – later Christchurch Priory.
 William Rufus visited Brockenhurst, possibly worshiping in St Nicholas' church, as at least two writs were issued by him from here.